CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 cumulus@switch:mgmt:~$ nv show interface swp45 link phy detail
                                   operational
 --------------------------------  -------------------
+...
 linkdown-reason-code-local        23
 linkdown-reason-status-local      CABLE_WAS_UNPLUGGED
 linkdown-reason-code-remote       1
 linkdown-reason-status-remote     UNKNOWN_REASON
+...
 ```

 {{%notice note%}}
-Interface fault detection is supported on NVIDIA Spectrum-4 and later platforms.
+- Interface fault detection is supported on NVIDIA Spectrum-4 and later platforms.
+- Fault status reported by the `nv show interface status` command is only supported on physical switch ports and breakout interfaces.
+Fault state is not applicable to logical interfaces such as VLAN sub-interfaces, SVIs, loopback interfaces, VRF interfaces, and bonds.
+- Fault detection data is not retained across reboots or when the `switchd` service is restarted.
 {{%/notice%}}